Mugen Puchipuchi

 Mugen Puchipuchi (∞(むげん)プチプチ) is a Japanese bubble wrap keychain toy by Bandai.
 The term "puchipuchi" serves as a generic trademark for bubble wrap, but is also onomatopoeia for the sound of bubbles being popped.

 The square-shaped toy has eight buttons that make a popping sound when pressed, and is designed to mimic the sensation of popping bubble wrap for an infinite number of times.
 It is made of a double-layer silicone rubber structure to create a similar feeling to bubble wrap.
 It also plays a sound effect for every 100 pops; these sound effects include a “door chime”, “barking dog”, “fart”, and “sexy voice”.
 Bandai worked with the company behind Puchipuchi bubble wrap to create a design that is most realistic to real bubble wrap.

 Bandai has also created other keychain toys based on Mugen Puchipuchi, such as Puchi Moe, Mugen Edamame, and Mugen Periperi.
 The original Mugen Puchipuchi has also been marketed in Europe and North America as "Mugen Pop-Pop".

 Puchi Moe

 Puchi Moe is an anime-themed version of the original Mugen Puchipuchi.
 The random sound effects have been replaced by one of four anime characters' voices.
 The different types, each based on an anime character archetype, are a childhood friend, French maid, tsundere, and younger sister.

 Puchi Moe was created for the lucrative otaku market.
 All four character voices are done by voice actress Rie Kugimiya.

+Mugen Chocolate

+Mugen Chocolate (∞チョコレート, Infinite Chocolate) simulates the experience of snapping pieces off of a chocolate bar.
+It is designed to look like one of three varieties of Meiji chocolate bar: milk chocolate, Himilk chocolate, and white chocolate.

+Mugen PuchiPuchi AIR

+It is larger than the original Mugen Puchipuchi, and has air-filled buttons to more closely mimic the feel of bubble wrap.
+It plays one of seven special sounds every fifty pops and requires two LR44 batteries to operate.

+A special edition featuring either My Melody, Kuromi, or Cinnamoroll was released, that plays the featured character's voice with every pop.